Creator-Turbo/E--Commerce-Chatbot-/README.md

 ## Credits

-Special thanks to the contributors of using llms and other open-source projects that made this chatbot possible.
+Special thanks to the contributors and developers of large language models (LLMs) and open-source projects that made this chatbot possible.

+Mistral AI - Mistral-7B-Instruct-v0.3
+Open-source communities and researchers for their contributions to AI advancements

+Your support and innovation drive the future of AI-powered applications! 🚀